 The MaaS sector is expected to reach $40.1 billion by 2030.
 What drives this rapid growth?
 Automotive manufacturers, service providers, and partners who work together to innovate beyond typical offerings.

 Capitalizing on API-driven software connectivity eases the crossover between sectors like automotive, technology, and government.
 This leads to better funding, technology, and research and development to create improved consumer experiences.

 Today, the intersection of software and technology through a car API is helping businesses in several ways:

-Strengthen existing revenue streams: Businesses are using APIs to improve customer services, like how Axiom is streamlining auto warranty management through their app, Axiom Connected.
+Strengthen existing revenue streams: Businesses like Axiom are even using car APIs to improve customer service by streamlining auto warranty management through an app.

 Create new business models: Software-based integrations open up the door for new players and services in the mobility ecosystem, like pay-per-mile road taxes and solutions to help drivers calculate insurance premiums and discounts.

 A car API will prove helpful if your business is building a mobility app that: